 |Further details outdoors|

-Not suitable for children under 5.
+Conditions: Not suitable for children under 5.
 No smoking.
 No pets.
 Refundable breakages deposit required of £200 refundable 10 days after departure.
 Heating £50pw additional for period Oct thru April.
 Changeover day - Sunday.
-Payment: £150 deposit per rental week with booking payable by bank transfer/Paypal.
+Payment: £150 deposit per rental week with booking payable by cheque, bank transfer or Paypal.
 Balance payable 8 weeks before arrival.

 10 km down river you come to the pretty village of Bourdeilles which is being restored and where you will find two chateaux built on a fortified hill – a medieval fortress (13th – 14th century) and a Renaissance palace (16th century) with a remarkable collection of furniture.

 Aubeterre sur Dronne with its charming narrow streets wind through white stone houses and ancient buildings.
 Built in the shape of an amphitheatre - classified as one of France's prettiest villages.
 The most outstanding and impressive monument in Aubeterre is the underground church of St John.
 There is also a regular Sunday grenier sale with local traders and growers offering their produce.
 There is a beautiful pedestrian square in the centre surrounded by restaurants and stalls selling all kinds of food.
 It's a relaxing pleasure to be able to sit outside and enjoy your lunch and watch the world go by.